 On April 22, 2019, Mayor de Blasio unveiled his OneNYC 2050 initiative, a “bold and audacious plan to attack global warming on all fronts” which calls for New York City to be carbon neutral by 2050.
 Touted on its website as “New York City’s Green New Deal,” the plan, it comes on the heels of the city’s recently passed Climate Mobilization Act, which has also been referred to as a “Green New Deal for New York City.”

 Rep. John Delaney

-- In a recent visit to New Hampshire, Delaney poured cold water on the Green New Deal Resolution:
+On February 12 during a visit to New Hampshire, Delaney poured cold water on the Green New Deal:

 “I actually don’t think the Green New Deal is the way to go.
 The reason is that I want to do something about fixing climate change tomorrow.
 I don’t want to tie it to fixing health care….
 If you tie climate change to universal healthcare then you’re actually making it five times harder to do anything on climate change!”

 In the first Democratic presidential debate on June 26, Delaney said,